-Of all people, we know best that building a great app store isn’t as easy as it sounds; between designing an intuitive developer portal and handling payments and payouts, there’s a lot to think about.
+Of all people, we know best that building a great app marketplace isn’t as easy as it sounds; between designing an intuitive developer portal and handling payments and payouts, there’s a lot to think about.
 Needless to say, when we saw the app marketplace they launched over at Zoom, we were impressed.
 Today, we’re going to share three reasons we love their marketplace — but first, why would they even bother building one?

 Table of Contents